Honchkrow/cfDNApipe_doc/source/deconvolution.rst

 -  threads: int, how many thread to use.
 In this function, this number is set to 1.
 -  upstream: upstream output results, used for pipeline, must from calculate_methyl.
 -  stepNum: int or str, step flag for folder name.
+-  marker_path: str, path to markers, if users select to specify certain markers
+-  scale: float, control the convergence of SVR
+-  delcol_factor: int, control the extent of removing collinearity
+-  iter_num: int, iterative numbers of outliers detection
+-  confidence: float, ratio of remained markers in each outlier detection loop
+-  w_thresh: int, threshold to cut the weights designer
+-  unknown: bool, if there is unknown content
+-  is_markers: bool, if users choose to specify their own markers

 .. warning::